WebOrigami/docs/content/pattern/representations.md

 title: Data representations
 ---

-Let's use the async tree pattern to tackle a small, common development task:
+Let's use the map pattern to tackle a small, common development task:

 > _Our team writes site content in markdown format since that's friendlier than raw HTML.
 We need to convert a folder of markdown files to HTML pages so we can deploy them on our site._

 <span class="tutorialStep"></span> View the files in the `src/approaches/markdown` folder, which contains some trivial markdown files.
 For example, `Alice.md`, contains:

 ```${'md'}
-${ String(pattern/approaches/markdown/Alice.md) + "\n" }
+${ Origami.string(pattern/approaches/markdown/Alice.md) + "\n" }
 ```

 We want to end up with a corresponding collection of HTML pages, such as `Alice.html`: